Switch to 1Password Unlock with SSO

 When you have these prerequisites, follow the steps below.

-If you already use 1Password and your team switches to Unlock with Okta, you’ll receive an email notification.
+If you already use 1Password and your team switches to Unlock with SSO, you’ll receive an email notification.
+To get started, open the link in the setup email you receive from 1Password, then follow the steps below.

 On 1Password.com